 Why Travel to Iran?

-Iran is an incredible place to visit.
-The lure of steep mountains, beautiful coastlines, and endless, rolling deserts.
-It is also a land full of history with about a million historical sites exist in Iran, according to the statistics of the Iranian Cultural Heritage and Tourism Organization (the ICHTO).
-It is obvious that even the most interesting of them can be visited only after numerous trips to this country, These trips are all the more pleasant because visitors to Iran never leave it without cherishing memories of its wonderfully hospitable people.
-Every Iranian city has some special fea tures that distinguish it from other towns, and in every corner of this spacious land there is something to marvel at and to enjoy.
-In addition, a relatively small number of tourists to Iran gives the visitor a chance to wander around the world famous sites, getting an almost private view of them.
-So if you want to get a first-hand experience of this fascinating and welcoming country, visit Iran, and do it now.
+Iran is an incredible place to visit with its lure of steep mountains, beautiful coastlines, and endless, rolling deserts.
+It is also a land full of history with about a million historical sites existing in Iran.
+To visit only a small portion of them would require multiple trips.
+Visitors to Iran also never leave it without cherished memories of its wonderfully hospitable people.
+Every Iranian city has special features that distinguish it from other towns, and in every corner of this spacious land there is something to marvel at and to enjoy.
+Iran also allows the visitor a chance to wander around the world famous sites without the overcrowding so common in other places.
+So if you want first-hand experience of this fascinating and hospitable country, visit Iran, and do it now.